 - Click Submit Changes, then the Update ir_series or equivalent link for your publication type.

-If PlumX Metrics are hidden at the site level, it is not necessary to hide the publication level.
+If PlumX Metrics are hidden at the site level, it is not necessary to hide them at the publication level.

 To hide PlumX Metrics across the repository: